laasa/avnav-anchor-chain-counter-rpi-gpio/README.md

 # avnav-anchor-chain-counter-rpi-gpio
-read the count pulses from reed relais on anchor winch via Raspberry PI's GPIO
+read the pulses from reed relais on anchor winch via Raspberry PI's GPIO

 # General